MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/discontinuing-configurations-rcs-global-repo.md

 To discontinue the configuration, complete the following steps.

 1. Select whether you want to discontinue a single version or all versions with the same settings in one operation by setting **All versions** to **Yes**.
-2. Slide the **Discontinue** parameter to **Yes**.
+2. Set the **Discontinue** parameter to **Yes**.
 3. Select **OK** to discontinue the configurations.
 The **Discontinued date** field will be populated when you save the changes.

 You can revert configuration back to **Shared** or adjust discontinuation information at any time.
 If you share a configuration, specify the **Supported until** date and all other information related to the discontinuation to indicate your plans for future discontinuation.

 > [!NOTE]
 > Discontinuation doesn't limit operations with configurations.
-You can continue to import, run, or derive the configurations, it's just informational fields.
+You can continue to import, run, or derive the configurations, these fields are informational.

-## Finance supports displaying this information starting in version 10.0.14
+## Dynamcis 365 Finance supports displaying this information starting in version 10.0.14

 On the **Global repository** page, you can view up-to-date information related to discontinuation.
 By default, configurations that are discontinued are filtered out.